WILLIAM & MARY HALFPENNY

 W&MH945.
-William & Mary 1694 No stop reverse and Thick flan Halfpenny weighs 11.52 grams & 28.5 in size & 2 mm thick, very rare and similar to Dr Nicholson number 054.
-Halfpenny grades a strong fine.
+William & Mary 1694 No stop reverse and Thick flan Halfpenny weighs 11.64 grams & 28.5 in size & 2 mm thick.
+Very rare and similar to Dr Nicholson number 054.
+A nice example which grades a strong fine.

 W&MH946A.
 William & Mary 1694 L for E in GVLIELMVS/ GVLILLMVS also missing exergue.
 Halfpenny weighs 10.22 grams & 28 mm in size This coin is absent in the Dr Nicholson collection, extremely rare and seldom seen for sale.
-This reverse is different than the above, even though it shares the absence of an exergue.
-Halfpenny grades really good fine
+This reverse is different than the above example even though it shares the absence of an exergue.
+Halfpenny grades really good fine.

 W&MH947.
-William & Mary 1694 Missing L in GVLIELMVS says GVLIEMVS Halfpenny weighs 9.29 grams & 28.5mm in size, Nicholson number 051 & BMC number 603.
+William & Mary 1694 Missing L in GVLIELMVS says GVLIEMVS Halfpenny weighs 9.29 grams & 28.5mm in size.
+Dr Nicholson number 051 & BMC number 603.
 An extremely rare halfpenny in any grade this example grades fine.

 W&MH947.
 William & Mary 1694 IE over EI in GVLIELMVS Halfpenny weighs 9.57 grams & 28.5mm in size.
 Nicholson number 050 An extremely rare halfpenny and seldom seen for sale.
 This example grades reverse fair / obverse about fine.